LeeSeunghwanSeungLee/LeeSeunghwanSeungLee/README.md

 I'm junior SW developer and in Smartfactory working Group.

-I'm developing my skills in Frontend domain especially Platform engineering like 3D Virtual Factory and Mes System.
+I'm developing my skills in Frontend domain especially Platform engineering ans interested in Platform Engineer of AI, ROBOT, CLOUD service

 Feel Free to contact me and leave me a message!!